 The truth is that both views are correct in their own ways.
-Yes, it is vital to create a lean and mean resume that emphasizes core qualifications and your value as an employee.
-So, no – you don’t want to include irrelevant information that distracts from your message.
+Yes, it is vital to create a lean and mean resume that emphasizes core qualifications and your value as an experienced professional.
+So, no – you don’t want to include irrelevant information from a previous job that distracts hiring managers from your message.
 At the same time, however, it is important to properly define “irrelevant.”

 By combining both of those schools of thought, we can reach an entirely different conclusion.

 Once we realize that there is no such thing as inherently irrelevant experience, the solution to this dilemma becomes clear.
-Chances are that most of your jobs have involved some type of useful skill or skills.
-And even if those skills are not directly applicable to the job you’re seeking, they are still part of your employment repertoire.
+Chances are that most of your your previous work has involved some type of useful skill or skills.
+And even if those skills are not directly applicable to the new job you’re seeking, they are still part of your employment repertoire.
 Isn’t that something that most employers would like to know about?

 We wrote a good post here on the skills to include on a resume.